Natural Sciences is the framework within which most science subjects are taught at Cambridge.

 Offers will not normally include STEP or AEA grades, but students are not discouraged from sitting these examinations.

 IB applicants starting the new IB Mathematics syllabus are expected to take IB Higher Level 'Analysis and Approaches' for any course where Mathematics is a requirement.
 If this option is not available at your school, please contact the College for further advice and guidance.

 Interviews and Written Assessments

 Applicants for Natural Sciences can expect to have two interviews, each interview lasting approximately 25 minutes.
 One interview will typically be with a pair of Chemistry Fellows and the other interview will typically be with a pair of Physics or Biology Fellows depending on your chosen specialisation.
-Biological Sciences candidates may be asked to read a scientific article in advance.

 Applicants attending for interview are asked to sit a short (1 hour) written college test at the same time as their interviews.
 This is a test that we have run for a number of years, and we have found that a strong performance in this test is a good indicator of the likelihood of a strong performance in the degree course.
 Consequently, a good performance in our college test can help applicants who are perhaps less confident in their interviews to get an offer: which is to say that this additional short test is designed to help you show us what you can do.

 The college test consists of a section of maths skills questions (Section A), which all applicants answer, and a second section: those applying for Physical Natural Sciences answer some additional maths/physics problems (Section B), and those applying for Biological Natural Sciences answer a short essay question (Section C).
 Some examples of the sort of questions you might be asked.